intel/tiny-tensor-compiler/docs/manual/core.rst

 The libray provides functions to create the runtime's kernel bundle object (cl_program, sycl::kernel_bundle, ze_module_handle_t) from a source object.
 The runtime's kernel objects are obtained using the native API or the Tiny Tensor Compiler API (if applicable).
-Setting the kernel arguments should following the :ref:`calling convention`.
+Setting the kernel arguments should following the :ref:`calling convention <calling convention>`.
 The Tiny Tensor Compiler should be used to translate the 2D work-group size of the tensor language to a 3D work-group size, and to translate the group size to the global size that is passed to the runtime.